TProver/atelierb-resources/docs/politique.md

 END
 ```

-This specification needs to be completed with more operations and invariants.
-One operation and one invariant are given below.
+This specification needs to be completed with more events and invariants.
+One event and one invariant are given below.

-#### operation EXECUTE access in RAM
+#### event EXECUTE access in RAM

 If the current memory location is RAM, the memory cell contains CODE, and the current operation is EXECUTE, then access is granted.